 Despite the Trump administration’s industry-backed EPA’s determineation to approve the use of neonicotinoid pesticides, a federal court has now come to the aid of wildlife.
 It has denied the agency’s motion to dismiss a lawsuit brought by the Natural Resources Defense Council that is meant to enforce the tenets of the Endangered Species Act.

 “At a moment when birds, bees, and other species are disappearing at alarming rates,” says Rebecca Riley, Legal Director for the Nature Program at NRDC, “The federal government needs to pay close attention to the impact its pesticide approvals have on vulnerable wildlife.
 We are learning more about how toxic chemicals like neonic pesticides contaminate our soil and water and damage ecosystems.
 With the case now moving forward, we will continue to fight to ensure that EPA gives these species the full protections required by law.”

 Neonics are neurotoxic insecticides designed to kill insects by attacking their nerve cells.
-They are a systemic pesticide, meaning they dissolve in water and are absorbed by plants, making their nectar, pollen, and fruit toxic.
-Neonics are the most popular insecticides in the U.S. and can be found in lawn and garden bug sprays, treatments for pets and livestock, and used on commercial crops across the country.
+They are systemic pesticides, meaning they dissolve in water and are absorbed by plants, making their nectar, pollen, and fruit toxic.
+Neonics are also the most popular insecticides in the U.S. where they can still be found in lawn and garden bug sprays, treatments for pets and livestock, and in use in various commercial crops.